kejtkjet1/election-analysis/README.md

 - The county which received the largest nubmer of votes: Denver 306,055

-- Resutlts by candidate
+- Results by candidate
     - Charles Casper Stockham: 23.0% (85,213)
     - Diana DeGette: 73.8% (272,892)
     - Raymon Anthony Doane: 3.1% (11,606)

-- Resutlts Winner: Diana DeGette with 73.8% of the votes
+- Election Winner: Diana DeGette with 73.8% of the votes

 The summary of the results can be seen on the image below: